 “Oh, this, why, this is a very well-known painting, Timmy.
 It was painted by the same famous artist who painted all of the paintings in this great hall.
 His name was Nathan Renquest.
-He painted scenes from American life over 100 years ago – long before even I was born.”
+He painted scenes from American life more than 75 years ago.

 “These just look like regular people, Grandpa,” Timmy astutely observed.
 “Why did he paint these people?”